 The Culture Collection of Algae at the University of Texas at Austin (UTEX) is a successor to an algal collection assembled in the 1920s by E.G. Pringsheim.
-The founder and 1st Director of UTEX, Dr. Richard C. Starr studied with Pringsheim in 1953 at Cambridge, University, where he was provided nearly 400 strains of green algae that were the basis of the Indiana University Culture Collection of Algae (IUCC).
-This collection of living algae was expanded, diversified, and then moved to its present site and renamed UTEX in 1976.
+The founder and first Director of UTEX, Dr. Richard C. Starr studied with Pringsheim in 1953 at Cambridge, University, where he was provided nearly 400 strains of green algae that were the basis of the Indiana University Culture Collection of Algae (IUCC).
+This collection of living algae was expanded, diversified, and relocated to The University of Texas at Austin where it was established as an Organized Research Unit in 1976.

 Principal financial support for UTEX is obtained through the sale of cultures and other goods and services to the user community.
 Additional support is provided through the U.S. National Science Foundation and the College of Natural Sciences of The University of Texas at Austin.